PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-10 04:20:58
+Last updated: 2024-04-10 04:21:31
-Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman